MYSA League Rules

 - ONLY those having a visible MYSA ID lanyard (coach or manager) shall be permitted on the team’s sideline.
 If no one is present who possesses a MYSA ID, that team shall forfeit the match.

 - Spectators and coaches are not allowed behind the goal lines or any other area of the field that might constitute a distraction to the players.
-Referees may stop play to enforce this rule, even though the match clock continues to run and playtime may be lost as a result.
+Referees may stop play to enforce this rule, even though the match clock continues to run and playing time may be lost as a result.

 - Any spectator entering the field of play without the permission of the referee is subject to ejection from the match.